shimingy-zx/prolfu_book/blogs/Proflu/俱乐部/元宇宙俱乐部/元宇宙项目/其他项目/项目OKR.md

 ### O4：Monetization and Sustainability
 KR1: Implement a virtual item shop with at least 10 cosmetic items for player avatars by 3 March 2024.
-KR2: Generate 2000 of Robux in the first month through in-game purchases by 10 April 2024.
+KR2: Generate 2000 of Roblox in the first month through in-game purchases by 10 April 2024.
 KR3: Develop and release the first content update with new weapons or map expansions within two months post-launch.

 ## 杨恪